ericvl26/Napster-Music-Player/README.md

 # Napster Track Preview App
-App utilizes the Napster API to search and create a playlist.
+App utilizes the Napster API to search music and create a playlist.